 To help diagnose rheumatoid arthritis (RA) and differentiate it from other types of arthritis; to help evaluate the prognosis of a person with RA

-When a health practitioner suspects RA in someone who has joint inflammation with symptoms that suggest but do not yet meet the criteria of RA
+When a healthcare practitioner suspects RA in someone who has joint inflammation with symptoms such as pain, stiffness, limited motion, and swelling in multiple joints

 A blood sample drawn from a vein in your arm

 Tell your healthcare practitioner about any medications and/or supplements you are taking.
 You may be instructed to stop taking multivitamins or dietary supplements containing biotin (vitamin B7) at least 8 hours before the blood draw.